sagnikdebnath07/Inpainting-with-VAE/README.md

 - **Optimizer**:
   - **Adam**, with an initial learning rate of `3e-4`.
 - **Epochs**:
-  - Trained for `10 epochs` (preferable training duration is 50-100 epochs for better results).
+  - VAE from Scratch notebook has model trained for `10 epochs` (preferable training duration is 50-100 epochs for better results).
+  - VAE 2 has model trained for `30 epochs`
   - Limited training due to computational constraints.

 ---

 ## Inference
+The **image inpainting results** for the model trained for 10 epochs can be found in the Image Inpainting notebook.
-The **image inpainting results** can be found in the accompanying notebook.
+The **image inpainting results** for the model trained for 30 epochs can be found in the VAE 2 notebook.
 While the reconstruction quality is not very high, the model demonstrates the ability to perform inpainting where required.

 ---